 The Privateer R is a lightweight and relatively stiff shoe that offers minimal foot protection, making it best suited for cross country and general trail riding.
 It is comfortable and light on the feet, making it great for rides of any length from a quick backyard lap to an all-day epic.
 We also found it to be sleek and light enough for use on the road bike and gravel grinding.

-The Privateer R is a fantastic value, so much so that it is our Best Buy award winner.
-At only $150 the Privateer R delivers quality construction, durability, and performance in a comfortable package.
+The Privateer R is a fantastic value, at only $120.
+The Privateer R delivers quality construction, durability, and performance in a comfortable package.
 We would recommend this shoe to anyone with limited cash to spare but who doesn't want to compromise on performance.

-The Giro Privateer R is a quality, high-performance clipless mountain bike shoe at a price that is hard to beat.
+The Privateer R is a quality, high-performance clipless mountain bike shoe at a price that is hard to beat.
 It has classic cross-country race shoe styling and delivers excellent power transfer and comfort for all types of riding.
-Recent updates to the Privateer R have improved durability slightly while making the shoe's traction and walkability has improved dramatically.
-We would recommend this shoe for budget conscious performance minded riders who are unwilling to shell out the cash for more expensive models.
+Recent updates to the Privateer R have improved durability slightly while making the shoe's traction, and walkability has improved dramatically.
+We would recommend this shoe for budget-conscious performance-minded riders who are unwilling to shell out the cash for more expensive models.

 Other Versions and Accessories

 Giro also offers the Privateer R HV, a higher volume model of the Privateer R for the same price.
 A toe spike kit is also available for $15.

 — Jeremy Benson